Yamada6612/MC-B-J/README.md

 requirements: 2gb of ram a quad-core processor and 2 or 3gb of free memory

+installation:
+move the menu and Setup file to ./ (outside of any folder) or put it in a dedicated directory, after placing the file outside the source folder you can run it using the command sh Setup.sh

+this script will install the necessary files and configure the command to facilitate activation, the command is MC

 I don't recommend using the server and playing at the same time on the same device for obvious reasons

  have a good time.